 Whenever requested by the ISO, each LSE shall provide the ISO with a forecast of the Loads for which it is responsible for the particular time period designated by the ISO.
 Customers shall inform the ISO, in accordance with the ISO Procedures, of the Availability of Generators within the NYCA subject to a Customer’s control by Energy contract, ownership or otherwise.
 Additionally, the Transmission Owners will provide megawatt, megavar, voltage readings, transmission system data (facility ratings and impedance data), and maintenance schedules for all Transmission Facilities Under ISO Operational Control, and any person or entity that owns transmission facilities associated with an award of Incremental TCCs under Section 19.2.2 of Attachment M to the ISO OATT shall be responsible for providing the same data and schedules to the ISO.
 For Transmission Facilities Requiring ISO Notification, the Transmission Owners shall inform the ISO of all changes in the status of the designated transmission facilities.
 Transmission Owners and persons or entities that own transmission facilities associated with an award of Incremental TCCs shall provide such data and schedules pursuant to applicable provisions of the ISO Procedures.
 Suppliers will provide data on Generator status and output including maintenance schedules, Generator scheduled return dates (inclusive of return to service from maintenance, forced outages, partial unit outages or an increase in the forecasted Host Load of a Behind-the-Meter Net Generation Resource in real-time compared to the forecasted Host Load submitted as part of its Energy Bid in the Day-Ahead Market that resulted in a significant reduction in a generating unit’s or a Behind-the-Meter Net Generation Resource’s ability to produce Energy in any hour), and Generator machine data, in accordance with the ISO Procedures.
 These data shall also include Generator

 Incremental/Decremental Bids, operating limits, response rates, megawatt, megavar, and voltage readings.
+Energy Storage Resources are required to provide a real-time Energy Level signal to the NYISO in accordance with ISO Procedures.

 3.5.3 Provision of Data By Transmission Owners to Each Other